 - Music History and Theory Diagnostic Exam.
 All students admitted to the Master of Arts in Music Education program must take a diagnostic examination in music history and theory immediately following their acceptance into the program.
 For more information refer to the Music History and Theory Diagnostic Exam section below.

-Students must perform two different compositions, showing contrasting styles in historical periods, technical demands, and tempi.
+Students must perform two different selections showing contrasting styles in historical periods, genres, and technical demands.
 If an accompaniment exists for the works being performed, then the recording must include that accompaniment.
 In addition, all students should sing either "My Country 'Tis of Thee," or "America, the Beautiful" a cappella.

 Performance Assessments are evaluated on technical competence (at the level of a senior recital) and musical expression, including stylistic understanding of the music presented.
 The emphasis in the Performance Assessment is on meaningful musical performance that demonstrates the student's ability to expressively convey music convincingly.